IAR Systems

 IAR Systems is a Swedish computer software company that offers development tools for embedded systems.
 IAR Systems was founded in 1983, and is listed on Nasdaq Nordic in Stockholm.
 IAR is an abbreviation of Ingenjörsfirma Anders Rundgren, which means Anders Rundgren Engineering Company.

-IAR Systems develops C and C++ language compilers, debuggers, and other tools for developing and debugging firmware for 8-, 16-, and 32-bit processors.
-The firm began in the 8-bit market, but moved into the expanding 32-bit market, more so for 32-bit microcontrollers.
+IAR Systems develops C and C++ language compilers, debuggers, and other tools for developing and debugging firmware for 8-, 16-, 32-, and 64-bit processors.
+The firm began in the 8-bit market, later moved into the expanding 32-bit market and, in more recent years, added 64-bit support to its Arm (2021) and RISC-V (2022) toolchains.

 IAR Systems is headquartered in Uppsala, Sweden, and has more than 200 employees globally.
-The company operates subsidiaries in Germany, France, Japan, South Korea, China, United States, and United Kingdom and reaches the rest of the world through distributors.
+The company operates subsidiaries in Germany, France, India, Japan, South Korea, China, United States, Taiwan, and United Kingdom and reaches the rest of the world through distributors.
 IAR Systems is a subsidiary of IAR Systems Group.